pubannotation/pubannotation/docs/example-align.md

 ---
 layout: docs
-title: Example 1
+title: Example of aligning your annotation to the original text
-prev_section: compare-project
+prev_section: shared-task
 next_section: about
-permalink: /docs/example-1/
+permalink: /docs/example-align/
 ---

 This example shows how you can use PubAnnotation to align your annotation into the original text.